Maumagnaguagno/maumagnaguagno.github.io/htn.md

 Hierarchical Task Network is one approach to automated planning.
 Differently from classical planning, where one must find a plan to go from a initial state to a goal state, HTNs work decomposing tasks based on the current state.
 This is a shift from explicit to implicit goal state, instead of ``(at hero there)`` we now have ``(travel hero there)``.
-In this case a task ``travel`` must be performed, which is decomposed to a sequence of ``move`` tasks, that are no longer decomposeable.
+In this case a ``travel`` task must be performed, which is decomposed to a sequence of ``move`` tasks, that are not decomposable.
-Tasks like ``travel`` are non-primitives or methods, and may have several ways to be decomposed, while tasks like ``move`` are primitives or operators and make the plan that modify the state.
+Tasks like ``travel`` are non-primitives or methods, and may have several ways to be decomposed, while tasks like ``move`` are primitives or operators that modify the current state.
+The final plan is obtained from the primitive tasks that remain after every task is decomposed.

 ## Implementations
 - [SHOP and JSHOP](https://www.cs.umd.edu/projects/shop/)